 Why?
 First of all because homes for sale in Italy are usually more expensive than their counterparts in the US and other European countries.

 You know the tune: location, location, location!
 What you pay for is the sunshine, smiling next-door neighbours, olive groves…

 But it’s also because of how much Italians care about La Casa, The Home.
 Be it the historic family home or just a property purchased as a good investment, la casa has always been a cherished possession.
 And this too is true now more than ever.

 As reported by Mario Breglia, President of Scenari Immobiliari (real estate scenarios), the springtime lockdown brought Italians to reconsider what a valid family investment is.
 Confined to their homes for months we have grown to be ever more conscious of the value of a good home.
 A home with a garden or a balcony or an extra room is today a key commodity.

 Hence, unless the crisis gets worse, prices are likely to remain quite steady.

 A Home for Sale in Positano?

 Think again!
 If you’re looking for sun-kissed white-washed villages and long fiery sunsets.
-If you’re looking to relocate, instead of focusing on that to-die-for home for sale in Positano, you might want to look into those areas which offer better bargains.
+If you’re looking to relocate in 2023, instead of focusing on that to-die-for home for sale in Positano, you might want to look into those areas which offer better bargains.
 According to Immobiliare.it – one of Italy’s leading real estate firms – as of October 2020 prices ranged from € 2.,696 per sq. mt. in Trentino Alto Adige, € 2,543 in Liguria and 2,409 in Tuscany to €1,175 in Sicily and just € 929 per sq. mt. in Calabria.